 Relaying messages telepathically from one mind to the other may sound like something from a sci-fi movie.
 Well, this is exactly where this activity can be found.
-Guess what!
-Telepathy is possible and can be experienced in actual life.
+But is telepathy possible in real life?
+A recent study shows promising results.

-No longer is reading minds a thing of fantasy, it’s now more factual than you think!
-It’s true, but it’s definitely different than the scenario that you’re used to.
+While reading minds is a thing of fantasy, it could be that now, it’s more factual than you think!
+It’s true, but it’s definitely different than the scenario that you are used to.

 What are we thinking?

-During a series of tests, two people played a game which involved answering 20 questions.
-There were variables to this test that complicated the way you might view mind-reading.
 Despite being a kilometer away from each other and not allowed to communicate with talking, connections were made and messages were relayed.
-The indications of the experiment say that two people can communicate with one person guessing what the other is thinking.
+The indications of the experiment say that two people might be able to communicate with one person guessing what the other is thinking.
 Could this be true?

-Andrea Stocco, lead author in the experiment published in PLOS ONE, says:
+Andrea Stocco, the lead author in the experiment published in PLOS ONE, says: